mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 010 - Extract Method Object/readme.md

 // 2.
 Move the big method to the new object
 // 3.
 Convert the temporary variables
 //   of the method into private attributes
 // 4.
-Break the big method in the new object b
+Break the big method in the new object
-//   y using The Extract Method
+//   by using The Extract Method
 // 5.
 Remove parameters from method invocation
 // by also converting them to private attributes

 class BalanceCalculator {
-  private string address;
+  private String address;
   private BlockchainAccount account;

   public BalanceCalculator(BlockchainAccount account) {